XanaduAI/torontonian-sampling/README.md

 If you are doing any research using this source code, please cite the following paper:

 > Brajesh Gupt, Juan Miguel Arrazola, Nicolas Quesada, and Thomas R. Bromley.
-Classical benchmarking of Gaussian Boson Sampling on the Titan supercomputer. arXiv, 2018. [placeholder for arXiv:XXXX.XXXXX](https://arxiv.org/abs/XXXX.XXXXX)
+Classical benchmarking of Gaussian Boson Sampling on the Titan supercomputer, [arXiv:1810.00900](https://arxiv.org/abs/1810.00900)

 ## License